alexanderhowada/oppai_challenge/README.md

 Since S3 is directly accessed by Databricks, this means that we can have all structured and unstructed data at our disposal, therefore the lakehouse.

-For structured data, this deployment uses Delta tables as the format for tables.
+For structured data, this deployment uses Delta tables as the format for the tables.
-Delta tables is a open source format that uses the parquet as the base data format, but allows logs and ACID transactions.
+The Delta format is open source and uses the parquet as its core, but allows logs and ACID transactions.
 Furthermore, data storage and processing are separated, therefore we only pay for processing while active using the data.
 See [Databricks explanation](https://docs.databricks.com/en/delta/index.html)
 for more details.
+Delta tables are highly compressed and stored in S3, hence it is much cheaper than other solutions such as Athena.

 # Data Pipelines